Editor setup

 Extensions

-Once you cloned the project and opened it in VSCode you should be promted to install suggested extensions which are defined in the .vscode/extensions.json automatically.
-In case you rather want to install them manually you can do so at any time later.
+Once you've cloned the project and opened it in VSCode, you should be prompted to install the suggested extensions, which are defined in .vscode/extensions.json.
+If you'd rather install them manually, you can do so at any time.

 These are the extensions we recommend:

 Global extension for static code analysis.
-It will help you to find and fix problems in your JavaScript code.
+It will help you find and fix problems in your JavaScript/TypeScript code using Oxfmt and Oxlint.
+It's compatible with Prettier and ESLint.

 marketplace.visualstudio.com